Skip to main content

 Development of School-based Primary Mathematics Curriculum

-This course aims to guide the potential and existing primary mathematics leaders and panel heads on how to enhance the development of the school-based mathematics curricula based on careful analysis of pupils’ needs, abilities and interest, ultimately achieving the inclusion of all students in the process of mathematics learning.
-Also, it helps to manage the mathematics curricula for successful transition from the kindergarten to the lower primary, as well as the upper primary to the junior secondary education.
-As part of the curriculum development, systematic and thoughtful planning of e-Learning, STEAM and co-curricular activities that stimulate students’ intrinsic motivation for learning will be covered.
+This course aims to guide the potential and existing primary Mathematics leaders and panel heads on how to enhance the development of the school-based Mathematics curricula based on careful analysis of pupils’ needs, abilities and interest, ultimately achieving the inclusion of all participants in the process of Mathematics learning.
+Also, it helps to manage the Mathematics curricula for successful transition from the kindergarten to the lower primary, as well as the upper primary to the junior secondary education.
+As part of the curriculum development, systematic and thoughtful planning of e-Learning, STEAM and co-curricular activities that stimulate participants’ intrinsic motivation for learning will be covered.

 Technology for the Learning and Teaching of School Based Primary Mathematics